cheflolly/simple_shell/README.md

 gives them to the OS to perform.

 ### About this project
-This project is a simple version of the linux shell made for Alx SE Program as part of the low-level programming curriculum.
+This project is a simple version of the linux shell made for Alx SE Program cohort 9 as part of the low-level programming curriculum.

 ## Essential Functionalities of the Simple Shell:
 > Displays a prompt and waits for user input.\